 The Hidden Tax of the "Status Quo"

 For the vast majority of organizations, the spreadsheet remains the default tool for everything from simple budgeting to complex multi-year forecasting.
-It’s familiar, it's flexible, and it's universal.
-But that flexibility comes at a steep price, manifesting in what we call "The Three C’s of Friction": Complexity, Confusion, and Stale Content.
+It’s familiar and universal, but that flexibility comes at a steep price, manifesting in three distinct operational bottlenecks.

 The Productivity Drain